OUR HISTORY

 In 1984, Vince and Herbert Fryan, sold the Company to Capt.
 Jim Fryan, Vince’s son.
 Twenty – six years after the “resurrection” of the Name GOODTIME, it was about to undergo a dramatic change.
 This change included added trips, several cosmetic improvements, and a new perspective on the business at hand.

 The changes were effective and the Company “grew” its attendance figures each and every season.
 Along with the city’s entertainment expansion, Capt.
 Jim knew it was time to make serious changes.
 In 1988 the decision to build a new ship was made.
 The newer GOODTIME was to be the ship for the next millennium, much larger and designed for the comfort of the passenger.
 On September 16, 1990 the new GOODTIME III was delivered to Capt.
 Jim and Cleveland.
 The following season the city showed that it was the right decision, a banner year it was – attendance surpassed any other year by 45%.
-The 1,000-passenger luxury ship is perfect for all types of events and functions.
+The GOODTIME III passenger ship is perfect for all types of events and functions.
 Many area businesses charter the ship for various events every summer.
 Conventions and Social Organizations utilize the GOODTIME III for dinner functions, fundraisers and gatherings because of the uniqueness of the facility.
 Capt.
 Jim Fryan, an entrepreneur and musician, enjoyed Blues the Most.
 Jim was also a fond collector of antique 50’s automobiles.
 Jim passed in 2012 – Jim’s Son; Captain Rick Fryan who joined the organization in May 1986 manages the businesses day to day operations.

 Get Special Offers